music-encoding/sibmei/ExportHandlers.md

 > ### Internals: Template Actions
 >
 > Template Actions are an internal Sibmei concept for attaching hooks to template nodes that require special treatment.
-When `api.MeiFactory()` comes across a child template node that has a Template Action attached it will give control to the Template Action for processing that node.
+When `api.MeiFactory()` comes across a child template node that has a Template Action attached, it will give control to the Template Action for processing that node.
 >
 > Template Actions can be attached to element template nodes (like to `<syl>` elements), or they can be placeholder nodes, like `api.FormattedText`.
 >